 Will Digital Marketing be Replaced by AI?

-The digital marketing landscape is experiencing unprecedented transformation as artificial intelligence becomes increasingly sophisticated and prevalent across organizations worldwide.
-According to leading AI expert Andrew Ng, "Artificial Intelligence is the new electricity.
-Just like electricity transformed everything a century ago, AI is doing the same today—especially in marketing".
+The world of digital marketing is undergoing unprecedented change due to the growing sophistication and proliferation of artificial intelligence across organizations worldwide.
+The most prominent AI thinker, Andrew Ng, believes that Artificial Intelligence is the new electricity.
+Like a century ago, when electricity changed everything, AI is changing things the same way today, particularly in marketing.

 This article synthesizes what the technology already delivers, where it still struggles, and how professionals and teams can adapt to stay relevant and lead in an AI-augmented marketing world.

-Keeping the Human Touch While Scaling with AI
+Retaining the Human Touch and Scaling AI

 Strategic Implementation Framework

-Content Strategy and Creation Balance
+Balance Between Content Strategy and Creation

 Customer Relationship Management